Low Back Pain

 - Fever, unexplained weight loss, or other signs of illness

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 The exam will focus on your back, hips, and legs.
 The doctor may test for strength, flexibility, sensation, and reflexes.

 Your doctor may recommend other tests to help diagnose or eliminate any causes of your back pain.